U.S. Department of State Seal

 Visit the Royal Thai Embassy website for the most current visa information.

-• Thai immigration officials or airline staff may ask for your onward/return ticket.
+• Thai immigration officials or airline staff may ask for your onward/return ticket or financial ability to remain in Thailand.

 • If you overstay your visa, you will be fined.
 Depending on the length of overstay, you may also be arrested, detained, deported at your own expense, and banned from re-entering Thailand.

-We strongly recommend you carry a copy of your U.S. passport identification page and current Thai visa to help avoid detention by the Thai immigration police.
+We strongly recommend you always carry a digital or physical copy of your U.S. passport identification page and current Thai visa while in Thailand to help avoid detention by the Thai immigration police.

 Thailand’s entry/exit information is subject to change without notice.
 For the most current information, please see The Royal Thai Police Immigration Bureau.